GarethMSheldon/MikLink-PortToPython/docs/EPIC_live-test-cards_socket-id_ping.md

 ### D) Test execution screen: cards must be visible and update live

-#### D1 — Remove “only one pending” filter (MOD)
+#### D1 - Show cards progressively (MOD)
 **File (modify):**
 `app/src/main/java/com/app/miklink/ui/test/TestExecutionScreen.kt`

 **Required change:**
-- Remove `visibleSections` filtering logic.
-- Group sections into “Info” vs “Test” using the original `sections` list, not the filtered subset.

-**Why:** users must see the full plan; hiding PENDING sections creates a “stuck” feeling.
+- Replace the running timeline with the same card component used by the completed screen.
+- In running, filter out PENDING sections so cards appear when a section starts or completes.
+- Allow details expansion only for final statuses (PASS/FAIL/SKIP/INFO).
+- Keep running order aligned to execution order (no info/test grouping).

+**Why:** users want cards to appear progressively and to view details once a section completes.

 **Acceptance checks:**
-- At test start, all sections are present (most PENDING).
+- At test start, no PENDING cards are shown (unless already SKIP).
-- As events arrive, individual sections flip to RUNNING/PASS/FAIL/SKIP without sections disappearing.
+- As events arrive, cards appear for RUNNING sections and expand when they reach a final status.

 **Non-goals:**
 - Do not redesign UI; just ensure visibility and correct live updates.

-#### D2 — Add header comment to this file
+#### D2 - Ensure header comment
-This file currently lacks the required header comment.
-Add it without altering existing composables.
+Ensure the file header follows the required Purpose/Inputs/Outputs/Notes template.

 ---